 With rich wildlife and golden beaches, The Gambia has been slowly growing in popularity among travelers from outside the region as a ‘new’ destination to explore.
 Americans can visit as long as they can provide a PCR test taken up to 72 hours before travel.
 You also have to take a second test on arrival.
 Masks are mandatory in public and you can see the latest updates here.

 Germany has the world’s largest number of American expats, and has been a popular vacation spot amongst Americans for decades.
 So it’ll come as a relief for many to hear Germany is back open to Americans again.
-If you’re fully vaccinated, you just need to fill in this form and include your proof of vaccination.
-Carry the confirmation form with you when you enter Germany.
-If you forget to upload your vaccine information, you’ll have to quarantine for 10 days, although it might be possible to end quarantine if you submit the info to the same portal you had to use to apply for entry.
+If you’re fully vaccinated, you just need to fill in this form on entry and include your proof of vaccination.
 Unvaccinated travelers are unlikely to be allowed into Germany, unless you can prove you have a strong reason for visiting, such as a job offer.
 Medical grade masks such as N95s, KN95s and FFP-2s are required on public transport.